 There is a maximum occupancy limit of 400 users allowed in the Library at any one time.
 Some desks/computers will be out of use to ensure people can stay a safe distance apart.
 This is to allow everyone to use the library safely, so please do not rearrange the furniture.

 Please be considerate of others while studying in the Library.
-Please wash and/or sanitise your hands regularly, and sanitise the desk, computer and keyboard you are using after use.
+Please wash and/or sanitise your hands regularly, and sanitise the desk, computer and keyboard you are using before and after use.

 How long can I stay in the Library for?

 For now there is no time limit.
 We have had to reduce the seating in the Library to aid social distancing and the maximum capacity is now 400.
 There is a system in place to monitor the number of people using the Library at any particular time.